 Cecil Jowell has been a member of our board of directors since March 2003.
-Mr. C. Jowell is also a director and chairman of Mobile Industries, a public company quoted on the JSE.
-Mr. C. Jowell has been a director of Mobile Industries since 1969 and was appointed chairman in 1973.
-Mobile Industries holds an approximately 46% interest in Trencor.
-Mr. C. Jowell is a non-executive director of Trencor and was an executive of Trencor for over 40 years.
+Mr. C. Jowell also serves on the board of Trencor and has been an executive of Trencor for over 40 years.
+Mr. C. Jowell is also a director and chairman of Mobile Industries (See Item 4.
+"Information on the Company-Organizational Structure" for an explanation of the relationship between Trencor and Mobile Industries), and has served on its board since 1969.
 He has also served as a director and chairman of WACO International Ltd., an international industrial group previously listed on the JSE.
 Mr. C. Jowell holds a Bachelor of Commerce and L.L.B. degrees from the University of Cape Town and is a graduate of the Institute of Transport.